The Sot-Weed Factor (novel): Plot

-On the coach to Plymouth, Ebenzer encounters one Peter Sayer, who is really Henry in disguise.
-Henry reveals that, while trying to ascertain his true identity, he has become embroiled in the politics of Maryland, but has discovered that he was adopted as an infant by one Captain Salmon, after being found floating on a raft in Chesapeake Bay.
-He has also obtained part of a journal which reveals that his grandfather, Henry Burlingame I, took part in an expedition led by Captain John Smith that was attacked by Indians.
+On the coach to Plymouth, Ebenezer encounters Peter Sayer, who is really Henry in disguise.
+Henry reveals that, while trying to ascertain his true identity, he has become embroiled in the politics of Maryland, but has discovered that he was adopted as an infant by Captain Salmon, after being found floating on a raft in Chesapeake Bay.
+He has obtained part of a journal which reveals that his grandfather, Henry Burlingame I, took part in an expedition led by Captain John Smith that was attacked by Indians.
 In order to save his own life, and that of Burlingame, Smith undergoes a sexual trial with Pocahontas, the daughter of the Indian chief Powhatans.
 At this point, the journal breaks off, and Henry explains that he is searching for the remaining sections of the document.

 In Plymouth, Henry leaves Ebenezer, who is terrified by a sinister pair of seamen called Slye and Scurry who declare that they are pursuing a man by the name of Ebenezer Cooke.
 Ebenezer boards his ship, the Poseidon, only to find that his identity has been assumed by Bertrand, who is fleeing London because of an affair with a married woman.
 In order to escape detection, Ebenezer agrees to exchange places with Bertrand on the voyage.
 Bertrand then loses Ebenezer's savings by gambling with the Reverend Tubman and a young woman named Lucy Rowbotham.
-The Poseidon is captured by pirates led by a Captain Pound, and Ebenezer and Bertrand are taken on board their ship, which then attacks another ship, the Cyprian, which is loaded with prostitutes.
+The Poseidon is captured by pirates led by Captain Pound, and Ebenezer and Bertrand are taken on board their ship, which then attacks another ship, the Cyprian, which is loaded with prostitutes.
 The pirates rape the female passengers, and Ebenezer is tempted to rape a woman who reminds him of Joan.
 Captain Pound has Ebenezer and Bertrand thrown overboard, telling them that he has heard that someone by the name of Ebenezer Cooke has already arrived in Maryland.

 Expecting to drown, Bertrand tells Ebenezer that he has wagered away to Tubman the whole of the Malden estate.
 The pair make it to shore where they free a bound black man named Drepacca, and treat the wounds of an elderly Indian chief named Quassapelagh.
 They meet Susan Warren, a female swineherd who also reminds Ebenezer of Joan.
 Susan claims that she has been debased by Captain William Mitchell, and that she is acquainted with Joan.
 Ebenezer meets both Captain Mitchell and his son Tim, who turns out to be Henry Burlingame III in another disguise.
 Ebenezer and Henry visit Father Smith, a Jesuit priest who owns part of the journal sought by Henry.
 Smith relates how he was told by an Indian named Charley Mattasin the tale of Father Fitzmaurice, a missionary who fathered three children on Indian women of the same tribe.
 The journal gives further details of the capture of Captain Smith and Henry's grandfather, but in order to discover more, Henry turns next to locating a cooper by the name of William Smith.